Employee engagement: Why it matters

 Organisations can address the misalignment explored in the previous section by promoting employee wellbeing from the offset.
 The first step to achieving this is to figure out exactly how employees want to be recognised and rewarded, so we put the question to our respondents.

-Of course indiscriminate pay increases are rarely an economically viable solution, so it’ll be welcome news to HR managers that 66% of employees agreed that regular personalised benefits – such as cost-saving perks, free meals, and gym memberships – would be appreciated as recognition for their loyalty and personal investment.
+Of course indiscriminate pay increases are rarely an economically viable solution, so it’ll be welcome news to HR managers that 66% of employees agreed that regular personalised employee benefits – such as cost-saving perks, free meals, and gym memberships – would be appreciated as recognition for their loyalty and personal investment.

 Which of the following would you appreciate as acknowledgment for your work?